IMPORTANT NOTICE (APRIL 15TH, 2019)

 "The new MFA is a programme for emerging artists with a burning desire to develop a professional career within the field of performing arts.
 The education will build on artistic research and artistic collaboration in a community of peers, tutors, and advisors.
 It is our aim to create an open space for learning where all master’s students are given the possibility to follow an individual path to their goals."

 - Mads Thygesen, Rector

 The Master of Fine Arts in Performing Arts is a two-year full-time study programme.

-The first-semester teaching is based on your chosen specialisation.
+First-semester teaching is based on your chosen specialisation.
 It is an intensive course that allows you and your fellow students to explore and develop your artistic profile within the performing arts field.
-Teaching and supervision will enable you to use knowledge of recent trends in art theory and international contemporary art in your creative work.
-In addition to the creative work, you are trained in discussing and reflecting on the role of art in society and in navigating the field of tension between artistic development and production framework conditions.
-All specialisations are affiliated with artistic research laboratories offering to teach theory, method and artistic practice.
+Teaching and supervision will enable you to enact knowledge of recent trends in art theory and international contemporary art in your creative work.
+In addition to the creative work, you will be trained in discussing and reflecting on the role of art in society and in navigating the frequently divergent demands of artistic development and production framework conditions.
+All specialisations are affiliated with artistic research laboratories who teach theory, method, and artistic practice.

-The focus at the second semester is to further strengthen your individual artistic profile.
+Second semester focuses on strengthening your individual artistic profile.
 You can choose elective subjects within all the subject areas covered by the Danish National School of Performing Arts (acting, musical theatre, performing arts production, theatre and performance making and dance and choreography).

-In the second year, all students must engage in an international project aimed at building an international network.
+In their second year, all students must engage in an international project which aims to build an international network.
 You can either become an exchange student at one of the partner institutions of The Danish National School of Performing Arts or an intern in a relevant international organisation in Denmark or abroad.

-Finally, the thesis represents the master’s degree’s final project.
-By developing and completing a major artistic work, you demonstrate your capability to independently initiate, organise and conduct artistic projects.
+Finally, the thesis represents the final project of your master’s degree.
+By developing and completing a major artistic work, you demonstrate your capability to independently initiate, organise, and conduct artistic projects.